 The Wise King

-Nestled away in an alleyway off Staunton Street, behind a discreet door beside a mural of stoic, medieval kings, lies The Wise King, an independent Spanish themed cocktail bar which takes the name of the 13th century king, Alfonso X of Castile.
+Nestled away in an alleyway off Staunton Street, behind a discreet door beside a mural of stoic, medieval kings, lies The Wise King, a Spanish themed cocktail bar which takes the name of the 13th century king, Alfonso X of Castile.
 Here, you will stumble upon a small yet opulent interior, where soft, golden lighting illuminates decadent wallpaper scattered with golden crowns and giant letter W’s to remind you that you are in the presence of royalty.
 As legend goes, The Wise King issued a decree that no alcoholic beverage should be served without food, so within this old-world lounge, you will find a menu of delicious tapas – such as Patata Bravas and Spanish Charcuterie and Cheese selections – to enjoy alongside exquisitely made cocktails.
+Must-orders include the deliciously sharp El Sabio ($108), which carries fruity hints with a spiced peach and pineapple wine reduction and Cava, and The Monti-Tipple ($108), which features Xeco Amontillado sherry, Gin Mare, Café Vermouth, and aromatic choco bitters.
+The King also offers a selection of non-alcoholic mixes such as the Quencher ($88) and the Pickled Beets ($88), as well as selections of wines and champagnes.
+And of course, no court is complete without music, and thankfully, Alfonso X had great taste.
+As you sit back in your royal chair and lap up the laid-back vibes, you are treated to jazzy covers of mainstream hits by the talented Postmodern Jukebox.
+Perfect for those who want to escape the bustling streets of modern-day Hong Kong and catch up with friends.

 The Wise King, 25 Staunton Street, Basement, Soho, Tsung Wing Lane, Central